Competing Topological Orders in the nu=12/5 Quantum Hall State

-Recently, a non-Abelian hierarchy of states constructed over the $\nu = 5/2$ MR state was proposed to describe all the 2LL FQH states~\cite{Bonderson07d}.
-These Bonderson--Slingerland (BS) states exhibit the same pairing as the parent MR state, thus suggesting that the physics of the $\nu=5/2$ ``anomaly'' could in fact be representative of all 2LL states.
-There has been much recent interest in non-Abelian FQH states due to their potential use for topologically protected quantum computation~\cite{Kitaev03,Freedman02a}.
-While the $\overline{\text{RR}}$ state can provide computationally universal gates from braiding alone, the BS states cannot, requiring at least one supplemental unprotected gate.
-Hence, the HH, BS, and $\overline{\text{RR}}$ $\nu=12/5$ candidate states have vastly different levels of utility for quantum computation, and discovering which of these actually occur in experiments will be quite significant.
-In this Letter, we provide numerical evidence establishing the BS state as a competitive candidate at $\nu=12/5$.
+Recently, a non-Abelian hierarchy of states constructed over the $\nu = 5/2$ MR state was proposed~\cite{Bonderson07d} as candidates for all observed 2LL FQH plateaus, as well as filling fractions with features of potentially developing FQH states, such as $\nu=19/8$~\cite{Xia04,Pan08,Kumar10}.
+These Bonderson-Slingerland (BS) states exhibit the same $p_{x}-ip_{y}$ pairing and non-Abelian nature as the parent MR state.
+This indicates that the pairing physics of the $\nu=5/2$ ``anomaly'' could in fact also characterize other 2LL states, via the hierarchy/CF physics seen in the LLL.

+Non-Abelian FQH states represent entirely new phases of matter and could potentially be used for topologically-protected quantum computation (TQC)~\cite{Kitaev03,Freedman02a}.
+The $3$-clustered $\overline{\text{RR}}$ state would be ideal for TQC as it can provide computationally universal gates from braiding alone, whereas the $p_{x}-ip_{y}$ paired states (e.g. MR and BS) cannot, requiring at least one supplementary unprotected gate.
+Hence, the BS and $\overline{\text{RR}}$ $\nu=12/5$ states have vastly different levels of utility for quantum computation.
+(The Abelian HH state is essentially useless for TQC).

+In this Letter, we provide numerical evidence establishing a BS state as a competitive candidate at $\nu=12/5$.
+To study its validity and compare it with the HH and $\overline{\text{RR}}$ candidates, we use a combination of powerful numerical techniques on the sphere: exact diagonalization, variational Monte Carlo, and the density matrix renormalization group method of~\cite{Feiguin08a} (see also~\cite{Shibata01}).

-The BS hierarchy states~\cite{Bonderson07d} built over the MR state are constructed by successively condensing minimal charge Abelian quasiparticles and projecting them into new FQH states.
-They can be succinctly described as $\text{Ising} \times \left. \text{U}(1)_{K} \right|_{\mathcal{C}}$, where the coupling constant $K$-matrix has $K_{00}=2$ corresponding to the MR parent state and $\mathcal{C}$ is the topological charge spectrum.
-Some of these states can also be described using an equivalent CF type formulation~\cite{Bonderson07d}.
-Among these is the BS state with $K=\left[ \right]$, which is a candidate for $\nu=12/5$.
-It has the CF type ground-state wavefunction~\footnote{Eqs. (\ref{eq:BS0_12_5}) and (\ref{eq:BS_12_5}) are not strictly equal as wavefunctions since the lowest Landau level projection is applied in different ways, but they represent the same universality class.}
+The BS state that we study as a candidate for $\nu=12/5$ can also be described using a CF type formulation~\cite{Bonderson07d}, with ground-state trial wave function~\footnote{The last equality does not hold strictly since the LLL projection is applied in different ways, but the wave functions written represent the same universality class.}